axiom-data-science/modflow2netcdf/README.md

 ## Documentation

-Netcdf_cmdline is a command line interface that uses the netcdf export feature included in flopy's python library interface.
+Netcdf_cmdline is a command line interface that uses the netcdf export feature included in FloPy's python library interface.
 The command line interface is used by running the python script Netcdf_cmdline.py with the appropriate command line.

 ### Compatibility